awsdocs/aws-step-functions-developer-guide/doc_source/connectors-parameters.md

 You can pass portions of the state input into parameters by using [Paths](amazon-states-language-input-output-processing.md#amazon-states-language-paths)\.
 A Path is a string, beginning with `$`, that is used to identify components within JSON text\.
 Step Functions paths use [JsonPath](https://github.com/json-path/JsonPath) syntax\.

 To specify that a parameter use a path to reference a JSON node in the input, end the name of the parameter with `.$`\.
-For instance, if you have text in your state input in a node named `message`, you could pass that to a parameter by referencing the input JSON with a path\.
-With the following state input:
+For example, if you have text in your state input in a node named `message`, you could pass that to a parameter by referencing the input JSON with a path\.

+Using the following state input:

 ```
 {
   "comment": "A message in the state input",
   "input": {
     "message": "foo",
-    "otherInfo": "bar",
+    "otherInfo": "bar"
   },
   "data": "example"
 }
 ```

-You could pass the message `foo` as a parameter using:
+You could pass the message `foo` as a parameter using: the following\.

 ```
 "Parameters": {"Message.$": "$.input.message"},